rocky-yhg/OLIL/README.md

-# OLIL
+# OLFL
-This is the latest implementation of online learning from incomplete data streams without labels
+This is the latest implementation of online learning from fickle data streams without labels